This post is brought to you by Ghirardelli Intense Dark Chocolate.

 Chocolate and coffee: a classic combo.
 But when a choc-o-bomb doughnut and a watery cuppa joe aren't doing it for you any more, you know you have other options, right?

 No I'm not talking about mochas.
-As delightful as they can be sometimes, I find those made in the local, um, Chain Coffee Place tend to be syrupy-sweet and completely lacking in the interplay of smokey, bitter and rich that marries chocolate and coffee so well.
+As delightful as they can be sometimes, I find those made in the local, um, Chain Coffee Place tend to be syrupy-sweet and completely lacking in the interplay of smoky, bitter and rich that marries chocolate and coffee so well.
 I'm also not going to talk about flavored coffee.
 Or flavored coffee "creamer."*

 * Because I write the column, that's why.